+- dst returns the string copy

-- src specifies the string to copy - size maximum number of characters (including the null terminator) to write to dst int XmuCompareISOLatin1(first, second);
+- src specifies the string to copy

+- size maximum number of characters (including the null terminator) to write to dst

 This function copies up to size - 1 characters of a null terminated string from src to dst, and terminates it with a null, changing all Latin-1 lowercase letters to uppercase.
 The string is assumed to be encoded using ISO 8859-1.